dyninst/dyninst/docs/dyninstAPI/public/BPatch_thread.h.rst

 .. cpp:class:: BPatch_thread

-  The **BPatch_thread** class represents and controls a thread of execution that is running in a process.
+  **A thread of execution running in a process**

   .. cpp:function:: void getCallStack(std::vector<BPatch_frame>& stack)

     This function fills the given vector with current information about the call stack of the thread.

-Each stack frame is represented by a BPatch_frame (see section 4.24 for information about this class).
+  .. cpp:function:: BPatch_process * getProcess()

+    Returns a pointer to the process that owns this thread

   .. cpp:function:: dynthread_t getTid()

-    This function returns a platform-specific identifier for this thread.
+    Returns a platform-specific identifier for this thread.

     This is the identifier that is used by the threading library.
-For example, on pthread applications this function will return the thread’s pthread_t value.

   .. cpp:function:: Dyninst::LWP getLWP()

-    This function returns a platform-specific identifier that the operating system uses to identify this thread.
-For example, on UNIX platforms this returns the LWP id.
-On Windows this returns a HANDLE object for the thread.
+    Returns a platform-specific identifier that the operating system uses to identify this thread.

   .. cpp:function:: unsigned getBPatchID()